Mark Salling: Acting

 Salling acted in Children of the Corn IV: The Gathering (1996) and The Graveyard (2006).
 In 2008, he was cast as Noah "Puck" Puckerman on the Fox series Glee.
 On June 28, 2013, it was reported that Salling would not be returning as a regular on Glees fifth season, but would instead be a recurring guest star on the series.

 Personal life

 Salling dated Glee co-star Naya Rivera from 2007 to 2010, and Playboy model DJ Roxanne Dawn from 2010 to 2011.
 He resided in Shadow Hills, Los Angeles, California.

-Salling was a long-time member of the Echo Park Ornithology Club in Los Angeles, and even penned their theme song.
+Salling was a longtime member of the Echo Park Ornithology Club in Los Angeles and even penned its theme song.
 The president and founder of the organization said that Salling "really enjoyed birdwatching a lot, and he really cared about birds... he had a lot of animals at his house and he worked at an animal rescue when I knew him.
 We went birdwatching together."